ronanguilloux/rgIsoCodes/README.md

 Datatype extension for eZ Publish 4.x (License: GPL)
 ----------------------------------------------------

-eZ Publish datatype extension, that provides various iso codes datatypes for ezpublish : IBAN, SWIFT/BIC, BBAN (RIB), Credit Card number, INSEE number, etc.
+eZ Publish datatype extension, that provides various iso codes datatypes for ezpublish : IBAN, SWIFT/BIC, BBAN (RIB), Credit Card number, INSEE number, SIREN & SIRET codes, etc.

 Each code has its own validator.
 Each validator is illustrated by a unit test case.